 This performance-based elective will explore the fundamentals and intermediate techniques of vocal performance.
 Students will learn how to sing and perform various styles of music including but not limited to classical, pop, and a cappella.
 Student soloists may have opportunities to perform with instrumental ensembles.
 All students are expected to give an appropriate amount of daily practice time throughout the school year in order to progress.
 This ensemble will perform at school concerts, community events, music festivals, and state competitions.
 Attendance at all performances is required.
 No vocal experience is necessary.
 No prior music experience necessary.
+Additional dues will be necessary for weekend performances and competitions.
 Audition is required for placement.